 You might be thinking that hummus is off the table while on the low FODMAP diet….
 Well think again!
 You can whip up a low FODMAP batch of hummus at home and use it for your lunch box.
 We love pairing hummus with low FODMAP veggie sticks (red pepper, carrot, and cucumber).

 Rice cakes with peanut butter make a substantial lunch box filler and are perfect for when you are in a rush.
-Just make sure you limit your serve to two rices cakes and two tablespoons of peanut butter.
+Just make sure you limit your serving to two rice cakes and two tablespoons of peanut butter.
 If you want to mix it up try adding sliced banana or strawberry jam as an additional topping.

 6. Low FODMAP Trail Mix